zuhrasofyan/sails-passport/README.md

 ### ATTENTION!
 This is as minimal as it can be.
 Use it as your boilerplate to startup your REST API server, and as your playground to understand sailsjs concept + setup Passport authentification in server.
-For Accessing the functionality, you can use postman or best yet, download my other repo [angular-passport](https://github.com/zuhrasofyan/angular-passport).
+For Accessing the functionality, you can use postman or better yet, download my other repo [angular-passport](https://github.com/zuhrasofyan/angular-passport).

 Copyright 2016 &copy; Zuhra Sofyan